gengojs/gengojs/README.md

 If you would like to see more examples other than the ones on gengojs.com then check out the tests there are 127+ possible ways to gengo!

+*12/22/14*

+Merry Christmas!
+This is an early Christmas gift from me to you!
+Yup!
+It's an update!
+So whats new?
+Check out the **Recent Changes**!
+You'll notice there are a few changes to gengojs.
+Other than that the website for gengojs has been translated to Japanese.
+If you would like to add your language to the docs, please please please (with dogeza) fork the site and translate the `en-us.json` file located under `'/config/locales'` to your language.
+On that note, take your time.
+I've had visitors from around the world and that really inspires me to support this project, but it's been a one man show so I need all the support that I can get from the nodejs community.

 ###Recent Changes

 *For previous notes on changes, see CHANGELOG.md*